delfrrr/vcore-blog/articles/parallel-processing-on-mutable-state/README.md

 The problem which occurs can be classified as as `read-modify-write` race condition.
 For many engineers, due to [Birthday Paradox](https://en.wikipedia.org/wiki/Birthday_problem) it can none intuitive how often this race condition will actually happen.

-### Improving naive solution
+## Evolution of naive solution

-The obvious way to fix the app would be validating previous state inside Booking Service.
+The next obvious evolution of the app would be validating previous state inside Booking Service.
 Let's consider following stereotypical architecture for booking service:

 <img src="./booking-service.png" />